 A cup of locally roasted joe from Vail Mountain Coffee & Tea Co. will kickstart your morning of browsing through the upscale shops and galleries in Vail Village.
 Whether you’re in the market for souvenirs, ski gear or swanky art, this shopping hot spot delivers.

-Spend your afternoon doing a different kind of searching — this time for red fox, squirrels and other alpine critters — at the Nature Discovery Center next to the Eagles Nest gondola on Vail Mountain.
+Spend your afternoon doing a different kind of searching — this time for red fox, squirrels and other alpine critters — at the Nature Discovery Center next to the Eagle's Nest gondola on Vail Mountain.
 Guided snowshoe tours with a naturalist are free.
-Groups depart daily at 3pm and equipment is provided.
+Groups depart daily at 2pm and equipment is provided.

-Swap those snowshoes for skates in the evening at the Black Family Ice Rink in heart of Beaver Creek.
-Don’t miss Disco Skating Night every Monday and Friday 6–8pm.
+Swap those snowshoes for skates in the evening at the Beaver Creek Ice Rink in heart of Beaver Creek Village.
+Don’t miss American Jukebox Skate Night every Sunday.
 It’s also one of the best places to sit near the outdoor fireplace with a big cup of hot chocolate to watch the other skaters whiz by.

 Photo: A winter night in Breckenridge.